Enjoying Tradfolk? Click here to find out how you can support us

 The Tradfolk Morris Dancing guide is here to help you find your nearest side come rain or shine.
 Send us your info, share this guide around, and let the Morris commence.

 Morris dancing can be seen throughout the year, but most sides hold a special place in their hearts for May Day.
 For many dancers, it’s bigger than Christmas.
-To help our uninitiated and tradfolk-curious readers celebrate the summer icumen in, we’ve put together this handy guide to where you might find your nearest Morris dancing event on May Day (that’s Monday 1st May), 2023.
+To help our uninitiated and tradfolk-curious readers celebrate the summer icumen in, we’ve put together this handy guide to where you might find your nearest Morris dancing event on May Day (that’s Thursday 1st May), 2025.

 If you’re new to the Morris, however, be warned: you’ll have to be up long before the day if you want to catch many of them in action.
 Oh, and look out for the beasts… they may be on the prowl.

-If you’d like to share this guide on your socials, we’re using #MaydayMorris to spread the word.
+If you’d like to share this guide on your socials, we’re using #MaydayMorris again to spread the word.
 Help us out, won’t you?

 Why does Morris dancing happen at dawn on May Day?

 There’s nothing quite like rising before dawn and assembling to dance (or watch others dance) the sun up as May Morning breaks.
 It seems like the most natural tradition there is.
-Far from being a tradition that grew out of the mists of time, however, morris historian Michael Heaney writes in his recent book, The Ancient English Morris Dance, that this is a far more recent occurrence than you might think.
+Far from being a tradition that grew out of the mists of time, however, morris historian Michael Heaney writes in his book, The Ancient English Morris Dance, that this is a far more recent occurrence than you might think.

 The connection between morris dancing and the May Day dawn had been,” tenuous at best,” explains Heaney, “and none of the morris teams encountered by Cecil Sharp and enshrined in The Morris Book had danced then.”
 In fact, dancing the sun up as a formal tradition seems to have begun on May Day, 1923, when the Oxford University branch of the EFDS (now EFDSS) danced through the city streets immediately after the choristers sang from Magdalen College Tower at 6am (itself a 500-year-old tradition).
 They danced, they said, “as a free gift to the city, in gratitude for the long and lovely survival here of the May Day celebrations… We are dancing for the pleasure of those who have deserved well by rising early, for our own pleasure, and in obedience to the Shakespearean dictum, ‘A morris for May Day’.”